Release-Candidate/OCaml-Buck-2-Examples/README.md

 Install Buck 2 like documented at [Buck 2 - Getting Started](https://buck2.build/docs/getting_started/).

-Copy the script `dromedary.py` from the `ocaml-scripts` repository to some place you can use it in your project(s), no "real" installation needed.
+Copy the scripts `meta2json.py`, `rules.py` and `dromedary.py` from the `ocaml-scripts` repository to some place you can use it in your project(s), no "real" installation needed.
+But all three must be in the same directory.

 ### Optional Tools and Extensions